RHofsaess/ifnop/README.md

 # ifnop
-Ugly iftop alternative for bandwidth monitoring without any permissions.
+Ugly iftop alternative for bandwidth monitoring without any permissions, e.g. for HPC.